ImperialCollegeLondon/StrataTrapper/README.md

 Setting & fluid properties for simuatione in folder (Input) <br>
 The visualization and intermediate files are stored in the folder (Output) <br>
 The Eclipse running files after upscaling are stored in the folder (Result) <br>
+A0_mian.m is the main code.
+A1--A5.m codes are functions called by A0, and can also be run individually.